Approximating Discontinuous Nash Equilibrial Values of Two-Player General-Sum Differential Games: Case Studies

-The choices of the sampling domains ($\mathcal{X}_{GT}$ and $\mathcal{X}_{HJ}$) are based on the following rationale: The ground truth trajectories are derived by sampling initial states from identical domains of the two players.
+The choices of the state spaces to sample from are based on the following rationale: The ground truth trajectories are derived by sampling initial states from identical domains of the two players.
 This is because collision and near-collision cases, which are informative for the learning, often happen when players start with similar distances and speeds.
-Similarly, the distance range for supervised data ($[15, 20]m$) is calibrated so as to increase the chance of sampling informative trajectories within the specified time window.
-The speed range ($[18, 25]m/s$) is set based on nominal speed limits in vehicle interactions.
-For the sampling domain for self-supervised learning, our initial attempts suggested that learning within a pre-specified tube (defined by equilibrial trajectories starting from $\mathcal{X}_{GT}$) lead to poor generalization.
-Therefore, we use a sufficiently large space $\mathcal{X}_{HJ}$.
-The tradeoff between sampling efficiency and generalization performance is yet to be studied.
+Similarly, the location range for supervised data ($[15, 20]m$) is calibrated so as to increase the chance of sampling informative trajectories within the specified time window.
+The speed range ($[18, 25]m/s$) is set based on nominal vehicle speed limits.
+For self-supervised learning, we use a space ($\mathcal{X}_{HJ}$) that approximately covers all states players can reach in $[0,T]$.
+Adaptive sampling is yet to be studied.

-\textbf{Network Architecture.} For all experiments, we use a fully-connected network with 3 hidden layers, each containing 64 neurons.
-As discussed in Sec.~\ref{sec:methods}, we test \texttt{tanh}, \texttt{relu}, and \texttt{sin} as the activation functions.
-Following \citep{deepreach}, we normalize input data to $[-1, 1]$ to improve training convergence.
+\textbf{Network Architecture.} Due to space limit, we only report results using fully-connected networks with 3 hidden layers, each containing 64 neurons, and with \texttt{tanh}, \texttt{relu}, or \texttt{sin} activations.
+Deeper or wider networks do not change our conclusions. \texttt{gelu} achieves similar performance as \texttt{tanh}.
+We normalize input data to $[-1, 1]$ to improve training convergence.
+Case 2 uses the same architecture.